-Rain pattered heavily down on the dirt road as the figure walked along it toward the stone walls that rose like grim sentries.
+Rain fell heavy on the lone figure walking down the dirt road toward distant stone walls that rose as grim sentries.
 His cloak was soaked but did its part to keep the water from seeping in and chilling him.
-His boots were splattered with mud and his legs ached from the walk.
-Carriages would only bring him so far, the drivers had warned him.
+Mud splattered his boots and his legs ached from the journey.
+Carriages would only bring him so far, the drivers had warned.
 Then the last few miles would be wholly on his own.

 The sky was gray and dismal, the evening still early.
-As he reached the closed gates he heard a voice call out above him, dimly sounding over the heavy rain.
-He drew his hood back, wiped the water from his face, and looked up to the town guard who shouted down.
+As he reached the closed gates, a voice called out from above, nearly swallowed by the heavy rain.
+He drew his hood back, wiped the water from his face, and looked up at the guard.

 “Can’t come in!”
-The man yelled from the gate tower above.
+The man yelled from the tower.
 “Haven’t you heard?
-Town’s been closed for over a month for quarantine!”
+Town’s been closed over a month now for quarantine!”

 The cloaked man reached beneath his sopping garment and withdrew a large talisman.
 It was crafted from a shining white metal and hung on a thick braid of leather.
 Upon the talisman was etched the image of a circle, the world of Lendral, and above that an arch, a shelter over the world.
-The arch was embellished with resplendent wings of intricately detailed feathers that trailed along either side of its bowing curves.
-Above the tips of the wings, included for detail but clearly not designed for impressiveness and attention within the composition, a small halo and sun-like rays branched outward and upward, touching the top of the medallion.
+Resplendent wings of intricately detailed feathers embellished the arcing structure, trailing along either side of its bowing curves.
+Above the tips of the wings, included for detail but clearly not designed for impressiveness within the composition, a small halo and sun-like rays branched outward and upward, touching the top of the medallion.

-“I’m a practicing doctor!”
-The stranger shouted up, his patience waning as he slipped the symbol beneath his cloak once more.
+“I’m a practicing physician!”
+The stranger retorted, his patience waning.
+He slipped the symbol beneath his cloak once more.
 “I’ve been sent to study and work towards a cure!”

-“Fine,” the guardsman finally relented.
+“Fine,” the guardsman relented.
 “Step back for the gate!
-And mind the wall ditch!
-It’s gotten a bit messier since we’ve been unable to toss the refuse out too far!”
+And mind the wall ditch.
+It’s gotten a bit messier since we’ve been unable to toss the refuse out too far.”

-The stranger drew his hood up over his head and stepped back as the guard worked levers on top of the wall.
-The large gate of the town yawned open, a small bridge slowly falling forward with a groan to give passage over the thin moat around the town’s stone perimeter.
-The man passed over it, pausing to look down at the ditch that lined the stone structure.
-Its contents were a thick, black sludge, and it smelled of sickness and waste, but also something earthy.
-He drew his cloak up over his mouth and continued in.
+The stranger drew his hood up over his head and fell back as the guard worked levers on top of the wall.
+The large gate yawned open, a small bridge slowly falling forward with a groan to give passage over the thin moat that encircled the town’s stone wall.
+The man stepped onto the wooden platform, pausing to look at the trench below.
+It was filled with a thick, black sludge that smelled of sickness and waste but also something earthy.
+Covering his mouth and nose with his cloak, he continued in.

 “Welcome to Dosalda!”
-The stranger turned to face the gate guard as he called down once more.
+The stranger stopped to face the gate guard who called down once more.
 The public official raised a hand and waved in mock cheer.
-“Or as we’ve been taking to call it, ‘Asylum!’”
+“Or as we’ve been taking to call it, ‘Refuge!’”